partrickJhonson/beef/BeEF-Testing.md

  - functional tests

 We currently have the following testing categories:
  - **integration**: mainly functional tests.
 We use Capybara and WebDriver in order to instrument the browser to do stuff for us.
-Whe running these tests, you will see a browser being open (currently Firefox, we're working on extendind the testing suite including all the other browser).
-The integration testing quite is responsible to run functional tests on the Web GUI and test module execution.
+When running these tests, you will see a browser being open (currently Firefox, we're working on extending the testing suite including all the other browser).
+The integration testing suite is responsible to run functional tests on the Web GUI and test module execution.

  - **unit**: as the word says, mainly unit tests.
-Things like the directory structure, default config options and basic components like the network_handler are tested.
+Things like the directory structure, default config options and basic components like the network_handler are tested here.

  - **thirdparty/msf**: contains Metasploit related test files.
-With these tests Metasploit is started, connectivity and authentication to msgrpc is tested.
+With these tests Metasploit is started, connectivity and authentication to Metasploit's msgrpc is tested.

 You will also notice another directory, **common**.
 As the name suggests, it contains things shared across testing suites, for instance constants and methods.